Skip to main content

 Access to Employment Services & Job Matching

-A comprehensive strategy is applied to facilitate the labour market integration of Ukrainian refugees and other disadvantaged groups.
-Efforts begin with the promotion of formal employment services, aiming to raise awareness and streamline access through simplified procedures and user-friendly platforms.
-Personalised job-matching tools are utilised to align individual skills with suitable employment opportunities, particularly in sectors such as tourism.
+A comprehensive strategy has been adopted to facilitate the labour market integration of Ukrainian refugees and other disadvantaged groups.
+The approach begins with the promotion of formal employment services, aiming to raise awareness and improve accessibility through simplified procedures and user-friendly platforms.
+Personalised job-matching tools are employed to align individual skills with appropriate employment opportunities, particularly in sectors such as tourism.

 Fast-Track Training & Qualification Recognition

-Quick-start language and vocational training focus on job readiness and communication skills.
-Simultaneously, efforts are made to harmonise and simplify diploma recognition across the EU to reduce delays in accessing employment.
+Quick-start language and vocational training initiatives focus on job readiness and the development of communication skills.
+At the same time, efforts are underway to harmonise and simplify diploma recognition across the EU in order to reduce delays in accessing employment.

 Family-Friendly Jobs & Career Stability

-Flexible and family-oriented job options support women with caregiving responsibilities.
-At the same time, the strategy promotes stable, qualified employment to prevent underemployment and maintain skill value.
+Flexible and family-friendly employment options support women with caregiving responsibilities.
+At the same time, the strategy promotes stable and skilled employment to prevent underemployment and preserve the value of existing qualifications.

 Integrated Support & Career Entry Pathways